ephes/django_async/article_sorted.md

 For this example you need a working installation of [Python](https://www.python.org/).
-Any version from 3.6 onwards will do, but I recommend to use the latest 3.8 series, because async is relatively new to Python and new versions still bring major improvements in usability and stability.
+Any version from 3.6 onwards will do, but I recommend using the latest 3.8 series, because async is relatively new to Python and new versions still bring major improvements in usability and stability.

 ## Create Virtualenv and Setup Project

-Usually I prefer setting up new projects with Poetry](https://python-poetry.org/docs/) nowadays, but I understand that requiring people to curl install stuff makes them feel uncomfortable.
-And for this example there's not much of a difference anyway.
+Usually I prefer setting up new projects with [Poetry](https://python-poetry.org/docs/) nowadays, but I understand that requiring people to curl install software makes them feel uncomfortable.
+And for this example it doesn't make a big difference anyway.
 Therefore I'll use the builtin virtualenv module throughout this example.

 ```shell